-The following is a summary of the controls and due diligence processes undertaken by Canadian Natural in 2023 to assess the risk of the use of child or forced labour within our supply chain:
+The following is a summary of the controls and due diligence processes undertaken by Canadian Natural in 2024 to assess the risk of the use of child or forced labour within our supply chain:

-- Reviewed our standard forms of supply chain contracts used for the procurement of goods and services to verify that they include requirements, as set out in paragraph 3 of the Policies section above; - Conducted assessments of the supply management process to identify areas that have preventative steps in place and areas of potential improvement; - Established appropriate questionnaires and declarations to include as part of our pre-qualification system when onboarding direct suppliers of final goods or services with whom the Company contracts directly (hereafter, "Tier 1" suppliers); - Worked with other industry peers to discuss and collaborate on how to best address and support compliance with the Act; - Establishment and management of a multi-disciplinary working group to: - (i) investigate, identify, and improve areas throughout the Company's procurement processes; - (ii) develop additional preventative steps; - (iii) provide training to Company personnel to reduce the risk of forced labour and child labour in procurement activities; and - (iv) draft and prepare this Report.
+- Reviewed our standard forms associated with supply chain contracts used for the procurement of goods and services to verify that they include requirements, as set out in paragraph 3 of the Policies section above; - Conducted assessments of the supply management process to identify areas that have preventative steps in place and areas of potential improvement; - Developed and implemented a modern slavery compliance questionnaire within our supplier qualification system for onboarding direct suppliers that provide goods or services directly to the Company (hereafter, "Tier 1" suppliers); - Implemented a mandatory questionnaire for prospective suppliers within our Contract Management and Sourcing application; - Investigated market-leading applications that can support enhanced supplier screening; and - Continued to manage a multi-disciplinary working group to: - i) investigate, identify, and improve areas throughout our Company's procurement processes; - ii) develop additional preventative steps; - iii) provide training to Company personnel to reduce the risk of forced labour and child labour in procurement activities; and - iv) draft and prepare this Report.

-In addition, our direct Tier 1 suppliers and contractors who either deliver goods to our sites, or perform on site services, must pass a pre-qualification process to ensure such suppliers and contractors are compliant with Canadian Natural's safety procedures and operational requirements.
+Tier 1 suppliers and contractors who either deliver goods to our sites or perform on site services must pass a pre-qualification process to ensure such suppliers and contractors are compliant with Canadian Natural's safety procedures and operational requirements.